Pre-eclampsia & High Blood Pressure

 - Methyldopa – this is a very old medicine, but is safe for you and your baby.
 It can cause you to feel quite tired and lethargic.

-The commonest medicines for treatment of high blood pressure and Eclampsia are:
+The commonest medicines for treatment of severe high blood pressure and Eclampsia are:

 - Magnesium Sulphate – often written as “MgSO4” in your notes, it is a medicine given directly into your vein to either stop a fit, or to prevent one occurring.
 This is only given in severe cases of Pre-Eclampsia or Eclampsia.